Advantages of language courses in South Korea

 Types of courses can be conditionally divided into two categories:

-Standard (regular, intensive, evening, weekend, short-term), in which students only learn the language.
-They do differ in intensity and durationThe amount of weeks the course is held for.
+• Standard (regular, intensive, evening, weekend, short-term), in which students only learn the language.
+They do differ in intensity and duration.

 TOPIK exam preparation.
 The program prepares students for the TOPIK language exam.
 During the course, students solve test tasks and improve their speaking skills.